drewbug/adbtricks/README.md

 $ adb install adbtricks.apk
 ```

-then initialize it within any `adb shell` session with:
+then load it into any `adb shell` session with:

 ```
 $ alias adbtricks="$(content read --uri content://adbtricks)"